ninbryan/How-Storybook-Saved-My-Sprint/README.md

 Storybook accomplishes some woes for the team.

-It has given me the chance to work on things even though the API isn't ready yet.
+It has given me the chance to work on features even though the API isn't ready yet.

 When it is ready, we can update accordingly.

 Maybe I got the data wrong.

 wrong property names.

+didn't even bother covering redux. that's something to explore on.

 ---